mattledevs/CryptoClustering/README.md

 Then the clusters are optimized with Principal Component Analysis.
 Finding the best K value is applied along with clustering using the K-means model.

-Finally the weights of each principal component is determined.
+Finally the weights of each principal component are determined and analzyed.